wangys16/FreeSplat/README.md

 </p>

 # 🌏 News
-[1] We have introduced an enhanced version, ***FreeSplat++***, to specifically focus on feed-forward whole scene reconstruction with 3D Gaussians.
+[01 April 2025] We have introduced an enhanced version, ***FreeSplat++***, to specifically focus on feed-forward whole scene reconstruction with 3D Gaussians.
 You may want to take a look at its [Project page](https://wangys16.github.io/FreeSplatPP-Page/), [Arxiv](https://arxiv.org/pdf/2503.22986) and [Code](https://github.com/wangys16/FreeSplatPP).

-[2] We updated the code for training evaluation on RE10K dataset.
+[01 April 2025] We updated the code for training evaluation on RE10K dataset.

+[12 May 2025] We fixed the erros in training when using batch size > 1.

 <br>